toeverything/blocksuite/README.md

 ## Building

-See [BUILDING.md](BUILDING.md) for instructions on how to build BlockSuite from source code.
+See [BUILDING.md](BUILDING.md) for instructions on how to build and test BlockSuite from source.

 ## Contributing